hermish/cocosci-research/README.md

 # Cocosci Research
-Some work relating to computational cognitive science and the University of California, Berkeley
+Some work I am doing at the computational cognitive science lab at the University of California, Berkeley

 ## Selected Project Structure
 - Analysis